 Bacillus anthracis, a Gram-positive spore-forming soil bacterium and member of the Bacillus cereus group species, is distinguished by its ability to cause anthrax in mammals.
 Depending upon the route of entry, infection with spores can result in cutaneous disease, which is readily treatable with antibiotics, or systemic disease, which is often fatal.
 The continuing worldwide incidence of anthrax in animal populations, risk of human infection associated with animal outbreaks, and potential for use of B. anthracis as a biological weapon, warrant continued investigation of this organism and its virulence mechanisms.

 Virulence of B. anthracis is associated with synthesis of the anthrax toxin proteins, protective antigen, lethal factor, and edema factor, and an antiphagocytic capsule composed of poly-D-glutamic acid.
-Our work focuses on the genetic basis for expression of the structural genes for the toxin proteins, pagA, lef, and cya, the capsule biosynthesis operon, capBCAD, and other genes with a known or suspected role in virulence.
+Dr. Koehler’s work focused on the genetic basis for expression of the structural genes for the toxin proteins, pagA, lef, and cya, the capsule biosynthesis operon, capBCAD, and other genes with a known or suspected role in virulence.
 The toxin genes are located on pXO1 (182-kb), while the capsule genes are found on pXO2 (93-kb).

 The model for virulence gene regulation in B. anthracis is of growing complexity and includes numerous trans-acting regulators.
 The most critical and far-reaching regulator is atxA, a pXO1 gene that appears to be unique to the species. atxA is essential for expression of all toxin genes, contributes to control of the capsule operon, and affects expression of numerous chromosomal genes.
-We are establishing the molecular functions and epistatic relationships of atxA and other regulators.
-Using a mouse model for inhalation anthrax, we are evaluating gene expression and development in vivo, including spatial and temporal measurements of germination and dissemination.
+Dr. Koehler’s research group established molecular functions and epistatic relationships of atxA and other regulators.
+Using a mouse model for inhalation anthrax, their studies examined gene expression and development in vivo, including spatial and temporal measurements of germination and dissemination.

-In related studies, we are examining the relatedness of B. anthracis to the closely-related, but less harmful species, B. cereus and B. thuringiensis.
+In related studies, the Koehler lab examined the relatedness of B. anthracis to the closely-related, but less harmful species, B. cereus and B. thuringiensis.
 The three species are very similar physiologically and genetically, yet they cause vastly different diseases.
 With certain important exceptions, key differences in gene expression, as opposed to genetic content, may result in the differing pathogenesis associated with these species.

-We are also interested in the B. anthracis lifecycle outside of the mammalian host.
-We are studying B. anthracis germination and multiplication in the soil, particularly in association with the plant rhizosphere.
+Dr. Koehler’s research team also investigated the B. anthracis lifecycle outside of the mammalian host.
+They demonstrated B. anthracis germination and multiplication in the soil, particularly in association with the plant rhizosphere.
 These investigations have implications for genetic exchange between B. anthracis and other soil organisms and for detection of the bacterium in the environment.